 - Add yogurt to a bowl and thin out using water.

-- Add fennel seeds to your spice grinder and make a powder.
+- Place fennel seeds to your spice grinder and make a fine powder.

 - In a small skillet make the spice blend for finishing the curry.
-Dry roast the spices on low heat for a few minutes, cool off and grind to a powder using coffee grinder or mortar & pestle.
+Dry roast the listed spices on low heat for a few minutes, cool off and grind to a powder using coffee grinder or mortar & pestle.
 Keep ready.
+Be sure to grind the fennel first, followed by the other spices for the finishing blend.
+This prevents the fennel's delicate aroma from being altered by stronger spices.

-- Add bay leaf and green cardamom to oil followed by cumin seeds and hing.
-Saute the spices in oil for a few seconds.
+- Add bay leaf and green cardamom to hot oil followed by cumin seeds and hing.
+Saute the spices in oil for a 7-8 seconds.
 Wait for the aroma.
-About 10 seconds.

 Slow Cook Rogan Josh

 - Introduce ¾ cup hot water.
-Cover and let slow cook covered on low heat for about 1 hour and 10 minutes (or more, depending on how large the meat pieces are) till the lamb is almost 95% cooked.
+Cover and let slow cook covered on low heat for about 50-75 minutes (or more, depending on how large the meat pieces are) till the lamb is almost 95% cooked.
 You will need to check the pot 3-4 times in between to ensure that it is not sticking to the bottom, add a splash of water as needed.

-- Once the lamb is 95% cooked, add the spice blend that we prepared.
+- Once the lamb is 95% cooked, add the ground spice blend that we prepared at the very beginning.
 There will be enough liquid in the pot.
 Cover and let simmer for another 20 minutes till the lamb is cooked through(fork tender).

 - Switch off the stove.
 Add saffron if using and let rest for 20-30 before serving.
 Garnish with chopped coriander, reheat and serve.

 - Too Oily - This can happen if the lamb wasn't trimmed properly to start with.
-Secondly, sometimes the meat renders too much fat while cooking and we really have no control over that.
 A simple way to fix this is by skimming off the excess oil from the surface using a spoon.

 - Runny Gravy- If you feel that the meat has cooked but the sauce is too thin, take out the lamb and cook off excess moisture from the sauce.
 Once its desired consistency, add back the lamb.

-- Not Reddish Enough- Yes its quite possible.
-The funny thing is that while cooking, you will notice that the color is gorgeous red right after adding the yogurt and kashmiri red chilli powder.
+- Not Reddish Enough- Yes it‘s quite possible.
+The funny thing is that initially you will notice that the color is gorgeous red right after adding the yogurt and kashmiri red chilli powder.
 However, most of the time when I cook lamb josh, it turns reddish brown color by the end of cooking which is quite normal for a meat dish.
-I don't recommend adding any more paprika at this stage, it will just make the sauce taste chalky.
+I don't recommend adding any more paprika at this stage, it will make the sauce taste chalky.

 Serving Lamb Rogan Josh

-- Steamed Basmati Rice: Serve lamb rogan josh with aromatic basmati rice.
-I have basmati rice recipe in this post.
+- Steamed Basmati Rice: Serve lamb rogan josh with aromatic steamed basmati rice.
 Plain rice truly soaked up the rich flavors of the curry.

-- You could pair rogan josh with indian flatbreads like naan, roti or paratha.
-Add refreshing sides like green chutney or boondi raita.
+- You could pair rogan josh with indian flatbreads like naan, tandoori roti or paratha.

 Ingredients